Washington Suburban Sanitary Commission: History

 In 1911, Asa Phillips, sanitary engineer for the District of Columbia, convened a meeting with local residents to discuss the problem of Montgomery and Prince George's counties polluting the streams that flowed into the District.
 The pollution of the streams was a major health concern for the residents of the District of Columbia.
 The people at the meeting advised the Maryland General Assembly that a study of the problem was needed.
 The Assembly passed a bill authorizing the Governor of Maryland to appoint a study commission in 1912.

 As a result of the recommendation of the study commission, Maryland Delegate Paul Waters introduced a bill to establish the Washington Suburban Sanitary Commission, and the General Assembly passed the bill on April 8, 1916.
-WSSC was originally created to study the drainage situation in Montgomery and Prince George's counties and to recommend the best possible sewage system.
+WSSC Water was originally created to study the drainage situation in Montgomery and Prince George's counties and to recommend the best possible sewage system.

 In 1918, the Commission released its report, written by Robert B. Morse and Harry Hall, to the General Assembly.
 The report recommended establishing a permanent Washington Suburban Sanitary Commission as a bi-county agency for water and sewage.
 The report included a plan for construction for the next 22 years.
-T. Howard Duckett drafted a law officially establishing WSSC as a permanent bi-county agency.
+T. Howard Duckett drafted a law officially establishing WSSC Water as a permanent bi-county agency.
 Following lobbying by E. Brooke Lee, the law was passed, effective May 1, 1918.
 William T.S.
 Curtis of Montgomery County, Emory H. Bogley of Montgomery County, and Duckett of Prince George's County were named commissioners.

 Duckett visited Elizabeth, New Jersey, which had financed its sewage plan by having a front-foot benefit charge and a land tax, with the house connections installed at the cost of each property owner.
-WSSC requested a similar arrangement in Maryland, and the county governments certified the levy in March 1919, using the rate of $0.015 per $100 of assessed property.
+WSSC Water requested a similar arrangement in Maryland, and the county governments certified the levy in March 1919, using the rate of $0.015 per $100 of assessed property.

 Drinking water facilities

-In 1919 WSSC purchased the Takoma Park water system, which drew water from Sligo Creek.
+In 1919 WSSC Water purchased the Takoma Park water system, which drew water from Sligo Creek.
 To provide additional capacity, the commission bought a used water filtration plant from Culpeper, Virginia, and installed the system along the Northwest Branch near Burnt Mills.
 This facility was replaced with a new system, the Robert B. Morse Water Filtration Plant, in the 1930s.
 Later, a pipeline was built to bring water from the Patuxent River at Mink Hollow to the filtration plant in Burnt Mills.
 Triadelphia Reservoir was built on the Patuxent and opened in 1943.

 In 1944, the Patuxent River Filtration Plant was built near Laurel.
 The T. Howard Duckett Dam and Reservoir was completed in 1952, adding more capacity.
-The 2022 average delivery level for the Patuxent plant is 57 mgd.
+The 2023 average delivery level for the Patuxent plant is 110 mgd.
 The Potomac River drinking water plant opened in 1961, with an initial capacity of 30 mgd.
-The 2022 average delivery level is 120 mgd.
+The 2023 average delivery level is 280 mgd.